prowler-cloud/prowler/docs/tutorials/aws/parallel-execution.md

 For information on Prowler's retrier configuration please refer to this [page](https://docs.prowler.cloud/en/latest/tutorials/aws/boto3-configuration/).

+You might need to increase the `--aws-retries-max-attempts` parameter from the default value of 3.
+The retrier follows an exponential backoff strategy.

 ## Linux

 Generate a list of services that Prowler supports, and populate this info into a file: